larsville/git-primer/README.md

 Git is command-line software, and it is somewhat complex as these things go, so it is hard for many people to learn.
 A good way to get started with Git is to use _[GitHub](https://github.com)_, which is a web site that supplies a web interface for most Git functionality.
 Many people find this much easier to use than the command line, especially for the most common operations.
 Many GitHub users find that they never need to use Git directly.
 Still, it is essential to understand the basic Git concepts.

 GitHub also provides project storage, comprising millions of public and private projects.
-GitHub also provides other collaboration functionality such as bug tracking and wikis for each project.
+GitHub also offers other collaboration functionality for each project, such as bug tracking and [wikis](https://en.wikipedia.org/wiki/Wiki).

 ## How does Git work?